 - Bobcats are opportunistic hunters.
 If bobcats are known to be in the area, keep cats indoors and supervise small dogs when they are in the yard, as they may be vulnerable.

-What can I do about a bobcat on my property?
+What to do about a bobcat on your property

 - Outside of urban areas, bobcat may be hunted (but not trapped) by a resident on land which the resident has the right of access for hunting in select Wildlife Management Units in the southern area of the province.
 The hunting season runs from November 1 to February 28.
 Consult the Alberta Guide to Hunting Regulations for specific open areas.